Ogunquit, Maine: History

-The Wells-Ogunquit Community School District provides education for students of all ages in the coastal southern Maine towns of Wells and Ogunquit.

 Geography

 According to the United States Census Bureau, the town has a total area of 15.25 sqmi, of which 4.18 sqmi is land and 11.07 sqmi is water.
 Ogunquit is drained by the Josias and Ogunquit Rivers.
 The highest elevation in town is just over 160 feet (49 m) above sea level, in several locations.
 The lowest elevation is sea level, along the Atlantic Ocean coastline.

 Acidic, stony-loam or sandy-loam glacial till soils of the Lyman series underlie most of Ogunquit.
 There also are outwash sands of the Adams or Croghan series.
 All of these soils have classic podzol profile development in undisturbed areas.

 Ogunquit's Marginal Way, a 1.25-mile (2 km) trail with views of the coast, is neatly paved, and the treacherous cliffs are, in places, fenced.
-The path leads from the downtown shopping area to the fishing village in Perkins Cove, now an outdoor mall with jewelry, clothing, and candle boutiques.
+The path leads from a Shore Road access point to Perkins Cove.
+Marginal Way was added to the National Register of Historic Places in 2022.